reshmabidikar/slate/source/includes/_account.md

 ### Search accounts

 Search for an account by a specified search string.
 The search string is compared to the following attributes: `accountId`, `name`, `email`, `companyName`, and `externalKey`.
 The operation returns all account records in which the search string matches all or part of any one of these attributes.
+For all the search endpoints, objects that involve any actual computation default to 0.
+As an example, the `Search` endpoint will return `accountBalance` as 0.

 **HTTP Request**